By western standards, China is a cheap and inexpensive place to visit.

 When China goes on holiday, the price of transportation and accommodation goes through the roof and can increase by as much as triple (or more, sometimes).

 The lowest price I paid for a night's sleep was 25 CNY (4 bucks!).
 These prices were for shared rooms in hostels which slept between two and eight people.
-Though likely outside of the $25/day price range, I also recommend Agoda for hotels in Asia and Airbnb for local homes and guesthouses.
+Though likely outside of the $25/day price range, I also recommend Agoda for hotels in Asia and Airbnb or Airbnb alternatives for local homes and guesthouses.

 Altogether, I spent 425 CNY, or about $68.
 On average, though, I spent about 35 CNY per night, or $5.50.
 Weekly, this works out to about 248 CNY ($40) or 1098 CNY ($177) per 31-day month.